Linux.pl

 option is also used, users from the trusted group have no ratio.

-already exists cause an automatic rename.
-Files are called
+ready exists cause an automatic rename.
+Files are called xyz.1,

 -R Disallow users (even non-anonymous ones) usage of the CHMOD com-